 To conclude we feast at Banff’s Sleeping Buffalo, where the elk we saw roaming near town make their way to our plates at the Buffalo Mountain Lodge.

-Episode V takes us to the largest National Park of the Rocky Mountains, Jasper.
+Episode V Jasper is the largest National Park of the Rocky Mountains.
 No one asks “are we there yet” in our cramped three-hour car ride by miles of glaciers, gigantic peaks and acres of snow draped pines.
 I dub Alberta the land of a billion Christmas trees, and Greg says his fears of global warming are temporarily assuaged.

 Arriving at Jasper Park Lodge, our third Fairmont hotel, we do the touristy photos with the elk and bear (ok, stuffed) in the Grand Rocky Mountain lobby.
 From the posh window lined bar (where I would be content to sit and drink in the views and vino), we can see Marmot Basin where we will ski the next day.
 We quickly recognize that many families never leave the 700-acre resort, choosing instead to skate on Lake Beauvert, enjoy horse rides, kids programs, the swimming pool, elegant restaurants and just sit by the sumptuous fireplaces.
 The kids are ecstatic to get their own room; we are lodged in one of the out cabins that dot the property.
 We bundle up like Nanook from the North to walk back to the lodge for dinner.
 Its cold in Canada eh?!